freenas/freenas-docs/userguide/system.rst

 :samp:`http://{freenas.remote}`, where *freenas.remote* is the
 |ssh-host2| hostname or IP address.

+Open another browser tab, log in to |ssh-host2|, go to :menuselection:`Storage --> Replication Tasks`, and click :guilabel:`Temporary Auth Token`.
+Copy the token string that displays, switch back to |ssh-host1|, and paste the string in :guilabel:`Auth Token`.

-Enter credentials for an |ssh-host2| user account that can accept SSH connection requests and modify |ssh-host2|.
+Enter the username for a |ssh-host2| user account that can accept SSH connection requests and modify |ssh-host2|.
 This is typically the *root* account.